 Also, if the dog seems unwell or sick in other ways, this is a red flag signal to visit the vet.
 For example, if the dog is vomiting, feverish, lacking in energy, restless, or refusing food, these are all reasons to seek help.
-The biggest red flag of all is if the dog passes blood.
+The biggest red flag of all is if the dog passes blood in its stool.
 Bloody diarrhea requires immediate attention.

 And finally, if the dog is bright but the explosive diarrhea doesn't settle after 24 hours—you guessed it, see the vet.

 A vet will check the dog over to work out if the cause is straightforward or not.
 They also assess if the dog is coping or requires supportive care with the patient hospitalized on intravenous fluids.
 For those dogs that are less sick, treatments to give at home include fluid replacement drinks, probiotics, vitamin supplements, and antibiotics.

 For more serious cases of explosive diarrhea, a diagnostic workup may be required.
 This may involve blood tests, faecal analysis, and an ultrasound scan or x-rays of the belly depending on the vet's suspicions.
 The idea is to identify the underlying cause since treating this is the key to settling the diarrhea.